Libraries in Brighton and Hove

 The English coastal city of Brighton and Hove has a long and varied history of libraries going back over 250 years.
 Subscription libraries were among the earliest buildings in the resort of Brighton, which developed in the late 18th century; by the 1780s these facilities, which were more like social clubs than conventional book-borrowing venues, were at the heart of the town's social scene.
 The Brighton Literary Society, its successor the Brighton Royal Literary and Scientific Institution and its rival the Sussex Scientific Institution between them established a "very fine collection" of publications by the mid-19th century, and these books were donated to the town when a public library was founded in 1871.
 Neighbouring Hove, originally a separate village, established its own public library in 1890.

 Public libraries in the city are run by the Royal Pavilion, Museums and Libraries department of Brighton and Hove City Council.
 Branch libraries operate in the outlying villages and suburbs of Coldean, Hangleton, Hollingbury, Mile Oak, Moulsecoomb, Patcham, Portslade, Rottingdean, Saltdean, Westdene, Whitehawk and Woodingdean.
 The Brighton and Hove Toy Library is at the Whitehawk Library, rebuilt and reopened in 2011.
 The city council also operated a mobile library until 2013.
 Library membership is not limited to residents of the city, and gives borrowing rights at libraries throughout the city.
 Free internet access was introduced in 2001.

 Nationally, libraries have experienced declining usage and funding cuts in recent decades, but Brighton and Hove's libraries have seen significant investment in the 21st century.
 Jubilee Library in central Brighton was opened in March 2005 to replace outdated split-site facilities nearby, which included a separate music library.
 It is England's sixth busiest: about 1 million people visited in 2009.
 New branch libraries have been built in the Coldean, Mile Oak, Whitehawk and Woodingdean suburbs, either as standalone buildings or as part of other community facilities.
+The library at Mile Oak is due to close in July 2023.